General Manager of Soccer Operations

 Assistant Athletic Trainer

-Derek Lawrance enters his second season with the Earthquakes as the assistant athletic trainer after joining the club in January.
+Derek Lawrance enters his third season with the Earthquakes as the assistant athletic trainer after joining the club in January.
 He brings five years of professional experience to San Jose, including a recent stint with Chivas USA.

 Lawrance began his career with an internship at D.C.
 United before accepting a position as assistant athletic trainer at Elon University in North Carolina.
 He worked with the school’s men’s soccer and softball from 2008-11, eventually moving back to Major League Soccer with a position as the assistant athletic trainer for Chivas USA in 2012.